-Chief Executive Officer, Tradeweb Markets Inc.
+Chairman and Chief Executive Officer, Tradeweb Markets Inc.

-Lee Olesky is the co-founder and Chief Executive Officer of Tradeweb Markets (Nasdaq: TW), and serves on the company’s board of directors.
+Lee Olesky is co-founder, Chairman and Chief Executive Officer of Tradeweb Markets (Nasdaq: TW).

 Prior to Tradeweb, Olesky served as Chief Operating Officer for the Fixed Income Americas division at Credit Suisse First Boston.
-He co-founded Tradeweb in 1996, assembled a consortium of investors, and served as the first chairman of the board of directors.
+He co-founded Tradeweb in 1996, assembled a consortium of investors, and served as the first chairman of the company’s board of directors.
 Following that, he started BrokerTec in 1999 and relocated to London where he served as the founding CEO prior to the sale to ICAP.

 Olesky rejoined Tradeweb as President in 2002.
 He remained in London, where he drove the growth of trading in Europe and expansion into derivatives and Asia.
 Olesky oversaw the sale of Tradeweb in 2004 to the Thomson Corporation, later renamed Thomson Reuters, as well as securing additional investments from a group of bulge bracket investment banks in 2008.
 During that period, the acquisitions of LeverTrade and Hilliard Farber & Co. accelerated Tradeweb’s entry into the retail and wholesale markets, respectively.